nanoframework/nanoFramework.Device.Bluetooth/README.md

 If the attribute is standard UUID defined by the Bluetooth SIG, it will also have a corresponding 16-bit short ID (for example, the characteristic **Battery Level** has a UUID of 00002A19-0000-1000-8000-00805F9B34FB and the short ID is 0x2A19).
-The common standard UUIDs can be seen in GattServiceUuids and GattCharacteristicUuids.
+The common standard UUIDs can be seen in the classes GattServiceUuids and GattCharacteristicUuids.

 If the short ID is not present in GattServiceUuids or GattCharacteristicUuids then create your own short GUID by calling the utility function CreateUuidFromShortCode.